Search this site:

 Portillo is above the tree line - no trees.

-With 1,235 acres (500 hectares) of terrain, Portillo is not a large resort by destination resort standards as the lake and rock formations are physical boundaries.
+With 1,235 acres (500 hectares) of terrain, Portillo is not a large resort by destination resort standards as the lake and rock formations are physical boundaries, limiting the size and growth of the resort.
 If you traverse past the base of "El Caracara" lift, there are two hike-able patches, "Kilometro Lanzado" and "El Estadio", as marked on the trail map.
 There you ski what you hike.

 Hike from the top of Roca Jack lift to the traverse at the top